CleverTap/clevertap-ios-sdk/README.md

     - **Manually Install the Framework**

          - Download the latest framework [release](https://github.com/CleverTap/clevertap-ios-sdk/releases).
+Unzip the download.

-         - Add the CleverTapSDK.framework to your Xcode Project.
+         - Add the CleverTapSDK.framework to your Xcode Project, by dragging the CleverTapSDK.framework directory into your Project Navigator.

          - Add the following frameworks to your Xcode Project:
             - SystemConfiguration